mialkin/docs/security/oauth.md

 **OAuth** (**O**pen **A**uthorization) is the industry-standard protocol for authorization.

-OAuth is used for granting websites and/or applications access to subset of user's information stored on another website.
+OAuth is used for granting websites or applications access to subset of user's information stored on another website.

 OAuth is directly related to OpenID Connect (OIDC), since OIDC is an authentication layer built on top of OAuth 2.0.